 Private, wheelchair accessible ground transportation (for power wheelchair users and those needing to remain seated in their chair) does exist in Dubai.
-I waited to share the information on wheelchair accessible taxis in Dubai, because my experience is limited to only one trip.
-Public transportation got me just about everywhere I wanted to go, and there was simply no need for me to reserve taxis.
+Although the city’s excellent public transportation system has gotten me just about everywhere I have wanted to go, I have used wheelchair taxis in Dubai on a number of occasions.

 Reservations can be made by phone, or through your hotel’s concierge:

 Fares are based upon the following rate table, which is specific to the adapted taxis: